 The protein synthesis kit box 3D audio-visual learning media and the TGT learning model effectively enhanced collaboration skills and learning outcomes in this study.
 Additionally, the number of members in the group also affects collaboration skills.
 Smaller groups encourage active participation and interaction, allowing members to contribute more effectively.
 Smaller groups provide more opportunities for students to interact with the media and other students during the learning process.
 Collaboration skills and cognitive learning outcomes are crucial competencies for students.
-Collaboration skills must be internalized in the learning and teaching process as part of the groundwork related to the era of globalization in the 21st century.
-Using innovative learning media can facilitate the development of various skills, including collaboration.
-Teachers must be able to design and implement innovative learning media to improve learning quality and develop teacher professionalism.
+In addition, collaboration skills must be internalized in the learning and teaching process as part of the groundwork related to the era of globalization in the 21st century.
+Using innovative learning media is crucial in teaching the various skills required of students.